LEVEL 2: FACILITATION PRACTICUM

 Pre-Requisites & Alignment

-Meet your Lead Trainers
+Meet your Trainers

 The Level Two training is instructed by lead faculty Tai Hubbert and Sharon Barto.
 Together, they bring decades of experience, grounded presence, and heart-centered leadership to the training space.
 Each training is also supported by a team of certified Kaisora facilitators who offer skilled, loving support throughout the journey.